Data-Epic/Weather-ETL-Peter/README.md

 - Retrieves country codes for the specified countries.
 - Returns a dictionary with status, message, and country codes.

-b) get_current_weather:
+b) get_geographical_data:
 - Fetches current weather information for specified cities using country codes.
 - Returns a dictionary with weather records for each city.

-c) retrieve_weather_fields:
+c) restructure_geographical_data:
-- Extracts relevant fields from the weather records.
+- Extracts relevant fields from the geographical records.
-- Returns a dictionary with weather fields and longitude/latitude data.
+- Returns a dictionary with geographical fields and longitude/latitude data.

-d) get_weather_records:
+d) process_geographical_records:
-- Extracts the weather fields (city, country, state) from the weather_fields_dict.
+- Extracts the weather fields (city, country, state) from the geographical_fields_dict.

-e) get_long_lat:
+e) get_longitude_latitude:
-- Extracts the longitude and latitude data from the weather_fields_dict.
+- Extracts the latitude and longitude data from the geographical_fields_dict.

-f) merge_weather_data:
+f) merge_current_weather_data:
-- Combines the weather data from the API with the previously retrieved country and state information.
+- Combines the current weather data from the API with the previously retrieved country and state information.
-- Returns a list of dictionaries with complete weather information for each city.
+- Returns a list of dictionaries with complete current weather information for each city.

 g) get_merged_weather_records:
 - Extracts the merged weather records from the merge_weather_data task output.